AerianaNC/Conferences/BostonCodeCamp/bzAzureBot/readme.md

 ![image](images/1.7.png "Desc")

 See some examples of the Azure Echo Bot successfully echoing what was typed.
 The response confirms that the bot has received the message.
 Notice that each response is prepended by a number.

-We can input commands that affect the Bot's response.
+Next, we'll show how we can input commands that affect the Bot's response.

 ![image](images/1.8.png "Desc")

-Here, **reset** causes the Bot to query if we want to reset the count in the response The bot prompts for yes/no. Selecting yes will set the count to zero and no will leave the count as-is.
+Here, **reset** causes the Bot to query if we want to reset the count in the response.
+The bot prompts for yes/no. Selecting yes will set the count to zero and no will leave the count as-is.
+The important item to note is the a user response can cause an activity in the bot.

 ![image](images/1.9.png "Desc")